James Parnell: Arrest and death

-Parnell was arrested on Sunday 4 July 1655 as he walked through Colchester after disrupting a church service in Great Coggeshall.
+Parnell was arrested on 4 July 1655 as he walked through Colchester after disrupting a church service in Great Coggeshall.
 He was charged with blasphemy and other offences and was taken to the county gaol in Colchester Castle.
 During his trial he was acquitted of all charges by the jury, but the Magistrate fined him £40, which he either refused to pay or could not pay (he had been disinherited by his parents).
-He was returned to gaol where he was kept in terrible conditions and forced to climb a rope to reach his food.
+He was returned to jail where he was kept in terrible conditions and forced to climb a rope to reach his food.
 Local Quakers were prevented from helping him.
 By the spring he was so weak that he could not eat, dying on 10 April 1656.

 The authorities said that Parnell had died through fasting.
 But according to historian William Sewel, "So great was the malice and envy of his persecutors, that to cover their guilt and shame, they spread among the people, that by immoderate fasting, and afterwards with too greedy eating, he had shortened his days.
 But this was a wicked lie."

 Joseph Besse wrote in Sufferings that the gaolor’s wife beat Parnell and told her servant to beat him; sent his food to other prisoners; refused to let his friends bring him a bed; had him placed in a hole in the castle wall “not so wide as some baker’s ovens,” which could only be accessed by climbing a ladder and then a rope.
 Besse notes that Parnell fell and was “so wounded in his Head, and bruised in his Body, that he was taken up for dead.”
 He was placed in another airless hole lower down in the castle wall.
 Friends offered to take his place while he recovered but their requests were denied.
-Besse wrote that he "died a Youth...but approved himself a strong Man in Christ".
+Besse wrote that he "died a Youth... but approved himself a strong Man in Christ".

 Seen as a martyr, his death attracted more people to the Quaker cause.
 This meant the circumstances of his death were hotly debated at the time.
 It was also the subject of a ballad set to the tune of "Summer Time" which, amongst other things, accused Parnell of starving himself to death.